 So we can say that a petty cash book is a book in which a business organization’s or any other organization’s small expenses are recorded in chronological order at an early stage.

-There are numerous cash transactions in both large and small organization in today’s competitive business world.
+There are numerous cash transactions in both large and small organizations in today’s competitive business world.
 These cash transactions must be properly recorded in the cash book by the Chief Cashier.

 It is extremely difficult for one person to record all cash transactions in a single cash book.
 As a result, the petty cashier keeps track of petty expenses in a petty cash book and presents them to the chief cashier at a predetermined time.